translation-nyc/nyc-translation-app/README.md

 ## Setup

+1. Install Node.js
-1. Clone the repository
+2. Clone the repository
-2. Copy the `amplify_outputs.json` file to the root of the project
+3. Copy the `amplify_outputs.json` file to the root of the project
-3. Run `npm install` to install the dependencies
+4. Run `npm install` to install the dependencies
-4. Run `npm run dev` to start the app
+5. Run `npm run dev` to start the app
-5. Open the app in your browser at `http://localhost:5173`
+6. Open the app in your browser at `http://localhost:5173`